Carla Barrow, JD, LMFT

 One of the most important factors for a successful therapeutic outcome is the relationship between the client and therapist.
 My objective is not to give you an answer, but rather to give you an experience of yourself as a change catalyst.
 Our work together will foster the type of trust and honesty where new, natural solutions emerge.
 Our work will be dynamic, with each of us growing in the process.

 I am bilingual and provide services in English and Spanish.
-My rate is $120/50-minute hour, with an initial 90 minute session charged at $150.
+My rate is $150/50-minute hour, with an initial 90 minute session charged at $195.
 I offer Saturday and evening appointments to meet the needs of busy students, parents and couples, and offer a limited sliding scale for fees and economizing, discounted packages after our first session together.

 Get Started Today!

 With so much potential in life, why settle for dissatisfaction.
 Allow me to help you catalyze change, with safe, supportive guidance.
-Call, text or email me to get started.
 There’s no time like the present.

-Please call or text me at 954-391-5305 to discuss setting up a session.
+Please call me at 954-391-5305 to discuss setting up a session.
 For more information visit my website.